sgra64/mdse/README.md

    |
    +-<out>              # folder with files created by the project build process
    |  |
-   |  +--main.out           # executable file produced by the build-process
+   |  +--main               # executable file produced by the build-process
    |  |
    |  +-<compiled>          # folder with compiled '.o'-files
    |
-   +--Makefile          # project Makefile to control the project build process
+   +--Makefile          # project 'Makefile' to control the project build process +--Makefile.dep      # dependency file for 'make', if present
    |
 ```